yashumayank/FastNeo/README.md

 ### OUTPUT

-The output file/files are saved in the folder where the command was run and is/are written to files using the `input prefix` by default unless the different `--outprefix` is specified.
+The output file/files are written to the same folder from where the command was run.
+Output files use the `input prefix` by default unless the different `--outprefix` is specified.

 The descriptions of columns in the `{prefix}_neoepitopes.tsv`:-